 causes, and treatments of Progeria is available below.

 Progeria is a disease that causes the rapid, early aging of the body.
 Infants born with progeria appear to be normal newborns, and symptoms generally do not occur until about two years of age.
 Symptoms include failure to thrive, which includes slow growth and poor weight gain, loss of body fat and aged-looking skin.
-Symptoms also include stiffness of joints, joint abnormalities, hip ...more symptoms »
+Symptoms also include stiffness of ...more symptoms »

 There is no way to prevent progeria, and there are currently no treatments that can cure progeria.
 However, regular medical care and certain treatments may help to reduce some symptoms and slow progression of the disease.

-The care of people with progeria is aimed at minimizing symptoms and maximizing the quality of life as much as possible.
-Treatment plans are ...more treatments »
+The care of people with progeria is aimed at minimizing symptoms and maximizing the quality of life as much as possible. ...more treatments »

 Symptoms of Progeria